Lazy-Solutions/AdvancedSceneManager/workarounds.md

 ### What you should do

 - If the build **completes successfully**, you can safely ignore these errors.
-- If the build **fails or stops**, and the errors mention `ScriptableSingleton`, please report this to us along with the full error message.
+- If the build **fails or stops**, and the errors mention `ScriptableSingleton`, please try removing 'Assets/ASMBuild', if it exists.
+Otherwise, please report this to us along with the full error message.

 ### Why this happens